UX Designers

 6. Experience Variations in the Definition of Their Role

-For various reasons, including budgetary constraints, some organizations can blur the job description of a UX designer with that of a UI designer, and expect a combined UI-UX designer in one.
+For various reasons—including budgetary constraints—some organizations can blur the job description of a UX designer with that of a UI designer.
+And they can expect a combined UI-UX designer in one.
 UX designers focus on the overall experience of the user, as interaction designers or experience designers.
-Meanwhile, UI designers are responsible for the look and feel of the product, such as the UI elements.
-Similarly, UX design skills are more concerned with how to understand user behavior and create a functional product that meets their needs.
-UI design skills, however, focus on how users interact with the interface.
-UI designers have deep knowledge of visual design and create visuals that guide them through the product.
-Meanwhile, UX designers take a more holistic approach to design and its many facets, including how to implement an interface.
+UI designers, meanwhile, are responsible for the look and feel of the product—like the UI elements.
+Similarly, UX design skills are more concerned with how to understand user behavior and make a product that’s functional and is one that really meets their needs.
+UI design skills—though—focus on how users interact with the interface.
+UI designers have deep knowledge of visual design and create visuals that guide users well through the product.
+Meanwhile, UX designers take a more holistic approach to design and its many facets—including how to implement an interface.

-UX designers bring a unique perspective to the table.
-They advocate for the user and ensure that the design aligns with the overall product vision.
-As such, they form a vital foundation for the right thing ultimately getting to the marketplace.
+The perspective that UX designers bring to the table is unique.
+They advocate for the user and make sure that the design runs in line with the overall product vision.
+As such, they form a vital foundation—or runway—for the right thing ultimately taking off in the marketplace.

 Educational Background and Expertise

-There is no specific educational path one must take to become a UX designer.
-Nevertheless, most professionals have a background in design, psychology or a related field.
-Employers often prefer a bachelor's degree in design, human-computer interaction or a related discipline.
-However, practical experience, a strong portfolio and relevant certifications can also be valuable.
+There’s no specific educational path one must take to become a UX designer.
+Even so, most professionals do have a background in design, psychology or a related field.
+Employers often prefer a bachelor's degree in design, human-computer interaction or some disciple that’s related.
+Even so, practical experience, a strong portfolio and relevant certifications can also be invaluable assets.

-UX designers need a combination of technical skills and soft skills.
-Technical skills include proficiency in design software such as Figma, Sketch, Adobe XD and InVision.
+What UX designers need is a combination of technical skills and soft skills.
+Technical skills for designers include having proficiency in design software such as Figma, Sketch, Adobe XD and InVision.
 They should also be familiar with user research methods, information architecture and usability testing.
-Soft skills such as communication, empathy and problem-solving are equally important for effective collaboration and understanding user needs.
+Soft skills—like communication, empathy and problem-solving—are equally important for effective collaboration, and for really understanding user needs.

 See why empathy for users is an essential ingredient in UX design: